-Tips for new puppy owners
+Tips for new puppy parents

 If you’ve recently added a puppy into your life, than you very well may have some unexpected training time on your hands!
 In this blog, we’ll go over some key tips to keep in mind with your new puppy.
 We hope it helps you pass some time while being at home!